-Version: One
+Version: THREE

-Author: Mrs S Janman, Deputy Head, Designated Safeguarding
+Author: Mrs K McGregor, Designated Safeguarding Lead

-Lead

-Reviewed: September 2023 ratified at the full governors board 29 th

-Jan 2024
+Reviewed: August 2024

-Review date: September 2024
+Review date: September 2025

 Approved by: Mrs S Coutinho, Chair of Governors

 Introduction

 - Bullying is behaviour or language which deliberately and repeatedly causes physical or mental (psychological) hurt to another. - It is repeated over time and intentionally hurts another pupil or group physically or emotionally and is often motivated by prejudice against particular groups, for example, on grounds of race, religion, culture, sex, gender, homophobia, special educational needs and disability, or because a child is adopted or a carer. - Bullying may occur directly or through cyber-technology (social websites, mobile phones, text messages, photographs or email) - Bullying is totally unacceptable and will not be tolerated at Copthorne Preparatory School. - Every allegation of bullying will be taken seriously. - Bullying is often not physical therefore very hard to 'see'. - Staff and pupils must be made aware of the psychological damage that can occur and manifest itself in various changes in behaviour, often several months, years after the event.
 There are staff suitably trained in mental health for children and adults and are available to support a child or member of staff if needed.
 Alongside our school counsellor, life coach and external agencies. - The aim of this policy is to make all children, parents and staff aware of the anti-bullying approach Copthorne takes, what we do to prevent it, and what to do if you (or you suspect your child) may be a victim of bullying.